March 9

 Snags

 In a forest ecosystem, a snag is a standing, dead or dying tree, often missing a top or most of the smaller branches.
-Click here for more information about snags.
 According to the Maryland Grows Blog, snags provide a habitat for about 25 percent of the forest wildlife.
 As I researched snags, I was struck with the thought that even in death, the tree provides life.
 Nothing is wasted in nature, and everything has a purpose.
 Click here for the entire article.

 Although The Giving Tree has been interpreted in multiple ways, it reminds me of the sacrificial ways trees provide for the animal kingdom.
-Click here to watch an animated version of the story.
+Watch full screen.

 Trees are essential for life.
 They provide lumber, oxygen, food (fruit and nuts), paper, shade, and soil protection.
 So yes, hug a tree today!
-Click here to discover more benefits of trees.
+Watch full screen.

 Look at how these roots are preventing erosion on the side of the riverbank.